 • Provide the basis for engaging with industry on the opportunities for the supply and deployment of low carbon technologies into the marketplace.

-To read the Joint Declaration from partners and the commission, please click the link below.
+To read the Final Report from partners and the commission, please click the link below.

 UK CCIC Advisory Board